Holiday Stress and Family Dynamics: Understanding the Emotional Weight of the Season

 For example:

-● You may shrink yourself because you were always “the quiet one.”
+● You may shrink yourself because you were “the quiet one.”

-● You might feel guilty for succeeding if a sibling is struggling due to old expectations of
+● Perhaps you may feel guilty for succeeding if a sibling is struggling.

-● You might even feel defensive without fully understanding why.
+● You may find yourself defensive without knowing why.

 ● You don’t have to minimize your achievements.

-● You don’t have to carry guilt for the things you can not control
+● Or, you don’t have to carry guilt for what you can’t control.

-● You can relate to siblings as adults, not rivals.
+● Siblings can relate as adults, not rivals.

 ● Childhood roles can be rewritten.

-Parental Judgment and the Pressure to “Have It Together”
+Parental Judgment and Pressure to “Have It Together”

 ● “When are you getting married?”